The 3 Biggest Things Banks Look at When Reviewing Small Business Loan Applications

 One of the best indications of a business’s willingness to repay a small business loan is how well the business and the business owner have handled debt in the past.
 Therefore, banks will usually examine both the business and personal credit histories of small business borrowers.

 In many instances, banks will require a small business owner to pledge a personal guarantee and collateral (including the owner’s personal residence) for a small business loan.
-Such a pledge commits the owner to repaying the loan out of his or per personal funds if the business is unable to repay the debt.
-“This adds even more importance to maintaining a strong personal credit history before applying for a small business loan,” says Saucedo.
+Such a pledge commits the owner to repaying the loan out of his or her personal funds if the business is unable to repay the debt.

 Cadence Bank: Your small business bank

 Cadence Bank can help you achieve your small business goals.
-Request more information about our small business banking products and services.
+Learn more about our small business banking products and services.

 This article is provided as a free service to you and is for general informational purposes only.
 Cadence Bank makes no representations or warranties as to the accuracy, completeness or timeliness of the content in the article.
 The article is not intended to provide legal, accounting or tax advice and should not be relied upon for such purposes.